chef-boneyard/chef-fundamentals/slides/node-attributes/01_slide.md

 These default values are to ensure that some value is set.

-All cookbooks’ attributes files are loaded in alphabetical order by cookbook name.
+All cookbooks' attributes files are loaded in alphabetical order by cookbook name.

 # cookbooks/apache2/attributes/default.rb